-Prof. Sen has published over one hundred peer-reviewed papers, several book chapters and two books on seismic inversion.
-Professor Sen serves as an associate editor of the journals Geophysics, International Journal of Geophysics and Journal of Seismic Exploration.
+Prof. Sen has published more than one hundred peer-reviewed papers, several book chapters, and two books on seismic inversion.
+Professor Sen serves as an associate editor of the journals Geophysics, International Journal of Geophysics, and Journal of Seismic Exploration.
 Professor Sen received his B.Sc and M.Sc degrees in Applied Geophysics from Indian School of Mines and a PhD in Geophysics from the University of Hawaii at Manoa.
 Mrinal is an honorary member of SEG and the recipient of 2018 Kauffman Gold Medal.